Censored Quantile Instrumental Variable Estimation with Stata: Censored quantile IV estimation

 where $\widehat{\pi}(d_j)$ is probit or logit estimate with $\tilde{D}_i (d_j)=1\{D_i \leq d_j\}$ as a dependent variable and $R_i$ as regressors.

 Lastly, when \texttt{\ststring} is \texttt{ols}, a linear regression model $D=R^{\prime }\pi_0+V$ is assumed and $\widehat V$ is a transformation of the OLS residual:

 where $\Phi$ is the standard normal distribution, $\widehat{\pi}$ is the OLS estimator of $\pi_0$, and $\widehat{\sigma}$ is the estimator of the error standard deviation.
 In estimation of \eqref{eq:cqiv} using \texttt{cqiv}, we assume that the control function $\widehat V$ enters the equation through $\Phi ^{-1}(\widehat V)$.
-To motivate this, consider a simple version of the model \eqref{eq:model2}--\eqref{eq:model3}:
+This is motivated by the example \eqref{eq:ex1}--\eqref{eq:ex2}.